MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/other-acpi-namespace-objects.md

 ---
-title: Other ACPI namespace objects
+title: Other ACPI Namespace Objects
 description: For some specific classes of device, there are requirements for additional ACPI namespace objects to appear under those devices in the namespace. ms.date: 03/23/2023
 ---